Raj85/boston_housing/boston_housing.md

 <font color='blue'>
 <br> The model trained with a maximum depth of one has a 'high bias' which means that the model is under fitted and adding more data point will not help the model to improve its score.
 On the other hand, the model trained with a maximum depth of 10 has a 'high variance' which means the model is over fitted and this case adding more data point will help the model improve the score.<br />
 <br>
-One way to find out visually the cases of 'High Bias' and 'High Variance'  is to see the gap between the training and testing lines and the point of convergence.
-If you see a shorter gap between the lines after the convergence point then its a case of 'High Bias' and on the contrary, if you see the wider gap then its a case of 'High Variance'.<br />
+One way to find out visually the cases of 'High Bias' and 'High Variance' is to see the training and testing scores and the point of convergence or divergence.
+At max depth one the score for both training and testing line is very low and stays consistant at the same level (score of around .48 and .41) after the convergence point which is a case of 'High Bias' and on the contrary, in the case of 'High Variance' at max depth ten the scores for training and test were .67 and .97 and the lines were diverging from each other.<br />
 <br>
 Using the complexity graph, we can see that the model suffers both 'High Bias' and 'High Variance' on the two extremes of the model maximum depths.
+And after the max_depth four the training score is at its highest point of .7882 and then its start to dip as more data points are added.
 <br />
 </font>